What You'll Learn

 Their fears have been confirmed by a study, the largest and most definitive to date, examining how autistics do after they transition out of high school.
 The study shows that two years after graduation, half of ASD young adults have no paid job experience, technical education or college.
 Nearly seven years out, the numbers improve but remain bleak, with one out of three having had no paid work or post-secondary education.
 That’s a higher percentage shut out of the work world than for other disabilities, including the mentally disabled, with heightened risk of poorer outcomes for those from lower-income families and those with greater functional impairment.

-The study documents “what we have suspected for some time—that the young adult autism population faces significant, additional challenges to employment beyond those faced by many other disability populations,” says Dr. Scott Standifer, a clinical instructor in the Disability Policy & Studies office at the University of Missouri.
+The study documents “what we have suspected for some time—that the young adult autism population faces significant, additional challenges to employment beyond those faced by many other disability populations,” says Scott Standifer, PhD, a clinical instructor in the Disability Policy & Studies office at the University of Missouri.
 While the numbers aren’t as bleak as the 80 percent unemployment rate often cited—without solid statistics to back it up—the study only represents those identified as on the spectrum in school special-education programs in 2000 and doesn’t reflect older adults who aged out before 2000.
 Had this group been included, the picture would certainly be bleaker.

 “Previous generations of children with autism did not usually have the kind of intensive, early interventions and supports that our current generation has experienced,” Standifer says.
 Unless they got these types of interventions from “inspired, contrarian parents”—as was the case with autism advocate Temple Grandin—they were likely misdiagnosed and institutionalized or dismissed as odd or “crazy” and allowed to slip through the cracks.

 It’s important to note that the study’s subjects span the spectrum, including those with an Asperger’s diagnosis.
-Just because an autistic person is highly verbal and less visibly disabled doesn’t mean he will “age out” of his impaired understanding of the unwritten rules of social engagement that allow for things like having conversations, being comfortable in a group, and reading social cues such as intonation and body language, all of which play such a large role in the work world.
+Just because an autistic person is highly verbal and less visibly disabled doesn’t mean they will “age out” of their impaired understanding of the unwritten rules of social engagement that allow for things like having conversations, being comfortable in a group, and reading social cues such as intonation and body language, all of which play such a large role in the work world.

 Temple Grandin was so concerned about unemployment among those less affected by their autism that she compiled a collection of essays by ASD individuals succeeding in a variety of fields for her book, Different … Not Less, to inspire young people.
 Grandin, who has likened her social communication challenges to being an anthropologist on Mars, told Salon she was motivated to do the book after “seeing way too many people with high functioning autism and Asperger’s not getting jobs and making transitions to adult life.